DrTevzadze/challenge/README.md

   - `updateFormsStatus`: Updates the status of a form.
   - `updateFormAmount`: Updates the amount in a form.
   - `updateForm`: Updates the entire form.

-- **settlementSlice**: Manages the state of settlements.
-  - `addSettlement`: Adds a new settlement.
-  - `updateSettlement`: Updates the amount or status of a settlement.

 ## Future Improvements